 Laurie Carney is a strategist, writer, editor and account executive in her professional life.
 She is at home with her husband Jeffrey, also a strategist and creative director/writer, and silly rescue Poshie, Bonnie (aka Golden Bear).
-She has four beautiful children now that her son and daughter are happily married and three tiny grands playing starring roles.
-Leaving no stone unturned, Beau is destined to be a rock climber or drummer.
-Henley—Henny Penny—has, at 2, fallen in love with airplanes and professes in baby staccato that she will fly Airbus.
-New to the scene, Palmer James (PJ) is sweet as candy and bright as sunshine.
-Competing for attention in these circus years, GB Bonnie has left her treehouse home for greener pastures and ground-floor windows.
+She has four beautiful children now that her son and daughter are happily married and four tiny grands playing starring roles.
+Curious and resolute, Beau is destined to captain a ship.
+Henley—at 3—is as bright and compelling as a new penny in her princess dresses and pink patent shoes.
+Palmer James (PJ), sweet as candy and every-minute-forward, is a future leader.
+Tiny Valentine is already living up to her name … strong and healthy.
+Competing for attention and chasing toes in these circus years, GB Bonnie has left her treehouse home for greener pastures and ground-floor windows.

 Laurie remembers vividly a childhood day when a distant, elder, female German relative placed a finger in the center of her brother’s back with the scolding, Stand up straight, young man.
 That event is an odd metaphor for the way she desires to intellectually, morally, emotionally and spiritually live her life.
 Standing up straight…deliberate about next steps, clear about purpose.